The nocturnal Kakapo or ‘Owl Parrot’ (so called because of its facial disc of owl-like whiskers) is a large, stocky, New Zealand endemic bird.

 Endemic to New Zealand, though extinct throughout its natural range which historically covered areas throughout the North, South and Stewart Islands.
 Individuals from Stewart Island were translocated to three off-shore islands: Codfish Island/Whenua Hou, Anchor Island, and Little Barrier Island/Hauturu-o-Toi, providing a species range of around 6,000 hectares.

 The Kakapo can be found in a wide range of habitats of varying altitudes and climates, including forest, scrub, herb fields and tussock grassland.
 The species has also adapted to unfamiliar habitats, including pastureland.

 These herbivorous birds have a varied diet as they forage in the tree tops for fruit and on the ground for the leaves, roots, bark and seeds from a number of native plant species.

-The kakapo is the only parrot known to form “leks”, breeding territories where males attract females for mating.
-Breeding only occurs in years where there is a heavy supply of fruit, and thus clutches are only laid every three to five years, making for a very slow breeding cycle.
+The kakapo is the only parrot known to form “leks”, breeding territories where males attract females for mating, making loud ‘booming’ calls at night, audible for up to 5 km.
+Breeding only occurs in years where there is a heavy supply of fruit, and thus clutches are only laid every two to five years, making for a very slow breeding cycle.